oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/BaseEndpoint.md

 The `BaseEndpoint` trait also defines a `serverLogic` method that takes an endpoint and a logic function.
 The logic function takes an input and returns a `Future` that resolves to either an error or an output.
 The `serverLogic` method returns a `ServerEndpoint` that can be used to handle requests to the endpoint.

-The `BaseEndpoint` trait is used as a base for other endpoint traits in the Alephium project.
+The `BaseEndpoint` trait is used as a base for other endpoint traits in the Oxygenium project.
 These traits define specific endpoints for different parts of the project, such as the wallet or the mining pool.
 By using the `BaseEndpoint` trait, these endpoint traits can share common functionality and ensure consistency across the project.

 Example usage: